s5-ux/GuardianWheel/docs/ProblemStatement.md

 # Problem Statement

-Driver fatigue is one of the leading causes of road accidents worldwide.
-Existing transportation systems primarily focus on detecting drowsiness and issuing alerts, but they do not provide practical assistance once fatigue is detected.
+Driver fatigue is one of the major causes of road accidents worldwide.
+Long driving hours, lack of sleep, and reduced attention can lead to delayed reaction times and unsafe driving conditions.

+Existing solutions often require expensive hardware or are not suitable for real-time deployment in public transportation and ride-sharing systems.

-GuardianWheel aims to address this issue by combining real-time driver fatigue detection with a replacement driver assistance system.
-Using computer vision techniques such as Eye Aspect Ratio (EAR) and PERCLOS, the platform continuously monitors driver alertness.
+The objective of GuardianWheel is to develop an AI-powered real-time driver monitoring system that detects fatigue using computer vision techniques such as facial landmark detection, eye monitoring, EAR (Eye Aspect Ratio), and PERCLOS analysis.

-When fatigue is detected, the system alerts the driver and assists in locating verified replacement drivers, thereby improving road safety and reducing accident risks.
+When fatigue is detected, the system can alert the driver and optionally initiate replacement driver booking and live trip monitoring to improve passenger safety.